Syndication Opportunities: Available Multifamily Real Estate Investments

 Because of its tax benefits, real estate syndication is a great choice for investors who want to try real estate investing.

 Why Choose BAM Capital for Your Next Syndication Opportunity

 You don’t need to go out there and look for syndication opportunities on your own.
 You can work with BAM Capital if you are an accredited investor and we will negotiate the purchasing and financing of high quality multifamily real estate properties on your behalf.

-This Indianapolis-based company currently has $700 million AUM and 5,000 units.
+This Indianapolis-based company currently has over $700 million AUM and 5,000+ units.
 BAM Capital has a strong Midwest focus, prioritizing Class A, A-, and B++ multifamily properties because they offer the lowest risk for BAM Capital’s investors.

 As an investor looking into real estate investing, there is no need to purchase an asset on your own.
 BAM Capital will arrange the syndication deal and also handle property management.

 Our investors love the low-risk investment approach offered by BAM Capital.
 Investors can pool their resources and get money from the cash flow and equity once the deal is done.
 Investors can enjoy BAM Capital’s low-risk investment strategy that creates forced appreciation.
 BAM’s vertical integration model also mitigates investor risk.